rohanmahy/mimi-msgid-aad/draft-mahy-mimi-msgid-aad.md

 This document registers a new MLS Component Type in the Specification Required range with the following template:

-- Value: TBD (new assignment by IANA)
+- Value: TBD (suggested value 0x0040)
 - Name: message_id
 - Where: AD
 - Recommended: Y